 "When I think about the developments in office and production technologies I wonder about two traits of technological innovation, which so far have been 'agreed on goals': the innovation serves human needs and it brings about productivity gains.
 I've been noticing tendencies in the last few years that make me question how clear these goals still are.
 If our technological innovation efforts orient themselves too closely to that which technology needs, then our innovations will develop machine-serving dynamics that in turn will make human needs and perspectives less relevant."

 — André, business consultant, Zurich, Switzerland

 "I'm originally from Cameroon.
 When I came here to study I did not have a cell phone, nor did my family and friends.
-I think smart phones can be very beneficial, but one has to be careful that they do not take up too much of one's time and attention.
+I think smart phones can be beneficial, but one has to be very careful that they do not take up too much of one's time and attention.
 I generally turn my phone off after 10pm.
 I've also noticed a negative effect on my hearing and wonder about potential negative effects of all the radiation.
 I think of technological development as overcoming a wall or a challenge.
 It's the human way to do so.
-There are two vectors in dealing with a challenge: the first is overcoming the challenge in a technological / scientific way.
-The second one is anticipating conditions after the challenge has been overcome.
+There are two vectors in dealing with a challenge: the first is to overcome the challenge in a technological / scientific way.
+The second one is to anticipate conditions after the challenge has been overcome.
 We, as a society, are probably putting too much attention on the first and too little on the second vector."

 — Alfred, international relations student, University of California, Los Angeles

 "I notice the problematic aspects of technology particularly regarding social issues, i.e., the effects of our technologies of communication and social media.
 We are increasingly connecting in the virtual world, but less in the physical one.
 We are also far less aware of our surroundings when engrossed with our phones.
 I also wonder how all this delegation of human abilities to computers, e.g. simple math skills, will affect us in the long run."